bagel-org/bagel-RL/Tiny Tool Use/README.md

 ## Research Applications

-This playground is designed for:
+This library is designed for:

 - **RL hobbyists**: Learning RL and tool use
 - **Researchers**: Reproducible tool use experiments